Jane Munch: Psychiatrist for Heroes

 Then something at the front entrance pulled the bartender’s attention away and he stopped laughing on a button.
 “Well, I’ll be…” he muttered softly to himself.
 “Mr. Invincible.”

-Quick Boy swiveled in his stool and saw Mr. Invincible standing there in his iconic yellow spandex, his red cape draped over his shoulder, a glare from the low hanging florescent lights reflecting off his smooth head.
+Quick Boy swiveled in his stool and saw Mr. Invincible standing there in his iconic yellow spandex, his red cape draped over his shoulder, a glare from the low hanging florescent lights reflecting off his ebony skull.

 And he wasn’t alone.
 Beside him, it was…

 “Ow!”
-Jane screamed out, folding and cupping her crotch protectively.
+Jane screamed out, folding over and cupping her crotch like a wound.

 “Something wrong?” asked Mr. Invincible next to her.